ackl/draftboard/documents/user_stories.md

 * Retrieve a list of all players; should be sorted by performance.
 * Retrieve data on a single player, data includes game performance, tournament participation, current life total, and name.
 * Update a player's information, name and life total.
 * Delete a player, user should be prompted before deletion.
+Any games this player is involved in should also be deleted.
 * Retrieve a list of all games a player was involved in.
 * Retrieve a list of all tournaments a player has participated in.
 * Retrieve game information for a player's ongoing game, if any.